Tragedy can strike at any time for family members: car accident; truck accident; work tragedy; etc.

 The child was survived by his parents and siblings.
 They brought the negligence, wrongful death, and premises liability lawsuit with a personal injury lawyer for damages.

-The family was devastated by the loss of their loved one and thought the property owners and management company were responsible for the dangerous condition and other conditions that caused his wrongful death.
+The family was devastated by losing their loved one and thought the property owners and management company were responsible for the dangerous condition and other conditions that caused his wrongful death.

-Their legal claim plead for compensation for their personal injuries under Illinois’ law of personal injury.
+Their legal survival claim pleads for compensation for their personal injuries under Illinois’ law of personal injury.
 The plaintiffs alleged that the business breached the duty of safe care it owed the deceased and someone generally that was there.

 How Can a Wrongful Death Accident Attorney Help My Case?

-Rosenfeld Injury Lawyers understands that the loss you feel is unimaginable whether losing a loved one through another’s negligence or intentional act.
+Rosenfeld Injury Lawyers understand that the loss you feel is unimaginable, whether losing a loved one through another’s negligence or intentional act.

-At the time you are attempting to grieve and move on with life, you’ll likely find that filing a wrongful death lawsuit is overwhelming.
+When you attempt to grieve and move on with life, you’ll likely find that filing a wrongful death lawsuit is overwhelming.